Stuycs-K/lab11-stuyrim-5-wangj-tangp/README.md

 - 1/10 Added Venasaur class to repository.
 - 1/12 Finished movesets (implementation) for both Blastoise and Charizard classes.
 - 1/13 Worked on terminal, created border and generate random enemies.
-- 1/14 Changed Boss class and continued working on terminal
+- 1/14 Changed Boss class and continued working on terminal.

 Gameplay notes:
+- Cannot heal above max hp.
+- Base Power(BP) is the minimum damage dealt.
+Every attack has a random multiplier from 1-1.15x every attack.

 ## Charizard
 -250 HP